-SEVERE THUNDERSTORM WARNING
+Severe Thunderstorm Warning

 Until 945 PM CDT

-At 855 PM CDT, a severe thunderstorm was located 3 miles southeast of Larned, moving east at 20 mph.
+At 900 PM CDT, a severe thunderstorm was located near Sterling, moving east at 40 mph.

 SOURCE…Radar indicated.